FlagOpen/RoboOS/README.md

 # Robot
 robot:
   # Path to the robot fold
-  PATH: "Your robot skills folder"
+  path: "Your robot skills folder"
 ------------------
 ```